VasasA/menu_import/README.txt

   ** Page6
   *** Page7

-  Also, you may optionally specify path alias (alternative path provided by path module) or external URL.
+  Also, you may optionally specify path alias (alternative path) or external URL.
 Writing it after node's title, separating by semicolon or vertical bar:
   External URLs should ALWAYS start with "http://".